Adolfo Camarillo High School

-In addition, 29.0% of the students were eligible for free or reduced lunches.

 History

 Adolfo Camarillo, who founded the city of Camarillo and was instrumental in the creation of the Oxnard Union High School District, donated 50 acre of his Rancho Calleguas property for a public high school in 1950.
 Adolfo Camarillo High School opened in 1956, initially educating high school students from the Camarillo and Conejo Valley areas.
 (Thousand Oaks High School opened in 1962 to serve the latter.)

 Athletics

 Adolfo Camarillo High School's athletic teams are nicknamed the Scorpions.
 The school is a charter member of the Coastal Canyon League (CCL), a conference within the CIF Southern Section (CIF-SS) that was established in 2014.
 ACHS competes in the CCL for all sports except football and in the Marmonte Football Association for football.
 Prior to 2014, the school was a long-time member of the Pacific View League.
 Camarillo's primary rival is Rio Mesa High School.

 The first ACHS team to earn a CIF-SS championship was the boys' basketball team in 1972. soccer team, a 1983 co-championship with Dos Pueblos High School after playing to a 3–3 draw in the final.

 The ACHS softball team won three CIF-SS championships in 1991, 2011, and 2017; the first of these came against Buena High School.

 Camarillo won section titles in baseball in 2002, boys' volleyball in 2003, and boys' wrestling (dual-meet championship) in 2015.

 The school hosts the Camarillo Classic, a well known early season, two-day invitational track-and-field event, every March.
 It attracts dozens of teams from all over Southern California.
 The Distance Classic portion of the event has attracted notable athletes such as Jordan Hasay, Duane Solomon and Christine Babcock to come and produce record-breaking performances at the Camarillo Classic.
 In 2007, when Hasay ran her meet record 10:04.07 in the 3200 meters, both standing national record holders in the event, Kim Mortensen and Jeff Nelson, were in attendance.